 8. STROLL THROUGH NOVE MESTO

-the new town (NOVE MESTO) is the youngest and largest quarter in prague. with many international hotels, theaters, chain stores, night clubs, cafés, restaurants and fast food restaurants located there it is known as the business and party district of prague. in my opinion the old town is wayyy prettier but the new town offers great variety of restaurants and yummy food.
+the new town (NOVE MESTO) is the youngest and largest quarter in prague. with many international hotels, theaters, chain stores, night clubs, cafés, restaurants and fast food restaurants located there. in my opinion the old town is wayyy prettier but the new town offers great variety of restaurants and yummy food.

 9. VISIT ONE OF THE MANY MUSEUMS

 prague is full of museums dedicated to the arts, history, architecture and much more. so clearly you can’t go to prague without at least visiting one museum. when my girlfriends and i were there it so happened that we ended up in the SEX MACHINE MUSEUM. why? we don’t know – it was a really spontaneous decision so let me just say that the museum is really unique and really really interesting, eye opening and worth a visit when in prague!

 10. SPEND SOME TIME AT THE FARMERS MARKET

 i absolutely looooove farmers markets!!! all the different smells, the freshness of the food, the laid back vibes,.. everything to be honest! i especially love to visit them when traveling though because i feel like it’s the best way to experience and taste the local cuisine. prague offers a great variety of farmers markets and you should definitely visit one of them to blend in with the locals as you try some of the best food the city has to offer.